hamzakhokhar/msu-banner/README.md

 Thien created a new push...

+Eric was here, testing how to do what.

 And the purpose of this readme is to demonstrate the purpose of a readme.
 (Tarin was here)